Skip to content

 Life Settlements Explained

 A life settlement is the sale of an existing life insurance policy to a third party for a cash payout.
-For many policyowners, it’s a practical way to turn an unneeded policy into liquidity—especially when premiums are rising, the original reason for coverage has changed, or the policy is at risk of lapsing.
-Instead of surrendering the policy back to the carrier for a low surrender value (or letting it lapse for $0), a life settlement can help you capture the policy’s fair market value and redirect those dollars toward retirement income, healthcare costs, long-term care planning, debt reduction, or improved monthly cash flow.
+For many policyowners, it is a practical way to turn an unneeded policy into liquidity — especially when premiums are rising, the original reason for coverage has changed, or the policy is at risk of lapsing.
+Instead of surrendering the policy back to the carrier for a low surrender value or letting it lapse for zero, a life settlement can help you capture the policy’s fair market value and redirect those dollars toward retirement income, healthcare costs, long-term care planning, debt reduction, or improved monthly cash flow.
+The policy has value beyond what the carrier will pay you to walk away — and a life settlement is the mechanism through which that additional value is realized.
+At Diversified Insurance Brokers, Jason Stolz, CLTC, CRPC, DIA, CAA, approaches life settlement decisions like any major financial decision: compare every realistic option and put numbers to each path so you can make a clear choice based on actual outcomes rather than assumptions.
+That means reviewing sell versus keep versus restructure versus surrender — all in the same conversation, with the same advisor, against your specific policy characteristics and current household goals.

-It’s also important to understand what a life settlement is not.
-It’s not a loan, and it’s not a simple cash-withdrawal feature.
+It is also important to understand what a life settlement is not.
+It is not a loan, and it is not a simple cash-withdrawal feature.
 When you sell a policy, the buyer becomes the owner and beneficiary, takes over premium payments, and receives the death benefit in the future.
-That “finality” is why a proper settlement review always includes the big question: do you still need any life insurance protection?
-If the answer is yes, we evaluate whether you should keep some coverage or replace it with a more efficient structure.
-If the answer is no, we focus on maximizing value and reducing complexity.
+That finality is why a proper settlement review always includes the foundational question: do you still need any life insurance protection?
+If the answer is yes, we evaluate whether you should keep some coverage, replace it with a more efficient structure, or explore a partial sale.
+If the answer is no, we focus on maximizing settlement value and reducing complexity.
+Whether life insurance still makes sense as part of your long-term plan is the threshold question that shapes every other decision in a settlement review.

 See If Your Policy Has Life Settlement Value